 We have options for students regarding their roommate selection:

 - If you want to room with someone you know, you can request the student as a roommate while filling out your housing contract.
-Both students must agree to be roommates before placement, and both students must have the same hall preferences and living learning/interest community selections.
+Both students must agree to be roommates before placement, and both students must have the same hall preferences and themed community selections.

 - If you would like to be randomly assigned to a roommate, you are able to complete a questionnaire at the time of contracting that will assist the computer algorithm in matching students.